bootique/bootique-di/README.md

 # bootique-di

-A lightweight dependency injection (DI) engine used by Bootique framework.
+A [lightweight and fast](https://github.com/andrus/di-comparison#results-java-8) dependency injection (DI) engine used by Bootique framework.
 Can be used in the context of Bootique or as a standalone DI engine.

 ## Docs